Biography

 Our world is filled with fascinating images—in photo albums, books, magazines and on the internet.
 Old & new photos reveal captivating people & fascinating events.
 Given today’s photo editing, some images are more fantasy than reality.
 In this workshop, students will discover how to use photos as sources for writing ideas, characters and stories.
 At the end, students will be encouraged to write their own stories and later share them in their classes.

-Stories of Our Own Heroes & Heroines (Presentation Gr.
-7-12, In Person)
+War & Remembrance (Presentation Gr.
+4-10, In Person)

 Online Presentations

-Online Presentations can be adapted for 30 or 60 minutes depending on the grade and student/teacher needs.
+Can be adapted for 30 or 60 minutes depending on the grade and student/teacher needs.
 Fees: 30 minutes $125; 60 minutes $225

-Amazing Alberta: Discovering Our True Stories (Presentation Grades 3-7, Online)
+Amazing Alberta: Discovering Our True Stories (Presentation Grades 4-7, Online)

 Referring to real people and events, this program inspires students with our own Alberta stories.
 Source material from Alberta: A History, Amazing Alberta, Settling In and Faye’s other books extends student understanding of our people, history, nature & geography.
 Accompanied by PowerPoint images and excerpts from her books, Faye invites participants to explore the familiar and unfamiliar concerning Alberta.
 Discussion about forts, soddies, other homes, settlers and First Nations encourages them to uncover or research our past and compare it to life today.
 They come away knowing that our dinosaurs, people, agriculture, resources, transportation and mountains are truly fascinating.
 Then, they are encouraged to turn our true stories into their own fiction or nonfiction and share their work.

 Young children’s lives are filled with challenges, heroism and sadness just as often as they were filled with bright spots and fun.
 Students discover real-life experiences that are as fascinating as fiction.
 Such stories are enjoyable, scary, inspirational and even unbelievable.
 What problems did kids have?
 What responsibilities and chores waited?
 And what did they do for fun?
-Just listen, view, talk and learn.
+Just listen, view, talk and share stories.

 Discovering Stories and Characters in Photos (Presentation Grades 4-7, Online)